Chronicz/CS157A-Team2/README.md

 ## Future Plans

 - Collect data on more furnitures
-- Add furniture reommendation function based on desired attributes
+- Add furniture recommendation function based on desired attributes
 - Compplete wishlist functionality
 - Complete the user authentication and log-in function